 The resort municipality of Whistler has a selection of attractions including museums, lakes, ski hills and hiking trails.
-Below are Whistler’s top dozen places.
+Below are Whistler’s top places.

 The following list includes our top year-round activities in the Whistler area.
 All places listed below are open for most if not all of the year.

-Whistler’s Top Dozen Attractions
+Whistler’s Museums and Other Top Attractions

 - Squamish Lil’wat Cultural Centre – an immersive indigenous museum celebrating the Squamish and Lil’wat Nations.